buwilliams/learn-posthog/README.md

 ## A note about learning styles

 Some people like to jump in.
 Some people like to read the docs.
 I'm the later.
 So, I approach learning by separating the various learning concerns and take them in turn.
 My plan was simple, try to accomplish the task given to me for 50% of the time and spend 50% of the time learning the tech stack.
-I also suplemented additional time outside of normal work hours.
+Because 50% time on learning wasn't enough, I spent additional time outside of normal work hours reading e-books.

 ## Things to learn